 Conductor of the Wind Ensemble

-Mrs. Balderson retired this past June from Anne Arundel County Public Schools after 40 years of teaching.
-Mrs. Balderson is musically active as a flautist and performs with the Chesapeake Flute Consort.
-Mrs. Balderson is also very active as an adjudicator at the state and international level in both solo and ensemble festivals as well as band and orchestra festivals.
+Mrs. Balderson is a retired teacher from Anne Arundel County Public Schools after 40 years of teaching.
+She is musically active as a ﬂautist maintaining a private studio and performs with the Chesapeake Flute Consort.
+Mrs. Balderson is also very active as an adjudicator and guest conductor.

 Conductor of the Jazz Band

 Known for his touch, versatility and musical approach, jazz drummer Steve Fidyk has earned national and international acclaim as an artist, author, composer and columnist.
 For more than 21 years, he was the drummer and featured soloist with The Army Blues Big Band, a premier 17-piece jazz ensemble stationed in Washington D.C.
 During his tenure, Fidyk performed for seven U.S. Presidents, numerous dignitaries, and traveled throughout the Middle East supporting the troops during a USO tour in 2008.
 With his second album as bandleader, aptly titled Allied Forces (2016), Fidyk has gathered together a powerful lineup and has succeeded in pushing his hard hitting melodic message to the front lines.
 The musicians on the date include the amazing frontline contributions of tenor saxophonist Doug Webb and alto saxophonist Joseph Henson, alongside the crack rhythm section of guitarist Shawn Purcell, and organist extraordinaire Brian Charette.